CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 #### OPS.1.1.4.A15 External Consultation (CIA)

-When developing a malware protection scheme, external support SHOULD be used if one's own know-how or market knowledge is insufficient.
+In developing a malware protection scheme, external support SHOULD be used if one's own know-how or market knowledge is insufficient.
 In order to prevent in particular performance problems within the IT systems and networks and to put the protection against malicious programs meaningfully into an overall concept, the implementation of protection products in complex IT infrastructures should only be carried out by experienced experts.
 After installing protection programs, the configuration SHOULD be subjected to an external expert review.

 4 Further Information
 ------------------------------

 ### 4.1 Literature

-Further information on hazards and safety measures in the area of ​​"protection against malware" can be found in the following publications, among others:
+Further information on hazards and safety measures in the area of ​​"protection against malicious programs" can be found in the following publications, among others:

 * #### [27001] ISO / IEC 27001: 2013